Humber Avenue Community Allotments

 Very often someone new to gardening may wonder how to begin cultivation of an allotment.
 Sometimes the best route is to look around at other allotments and simply ask plenty of questions.
 Most, if not all, plot-holders will be more than happy to offer advice.
 We all have our own way of doing things of course, so speaking to more than one allotmenteer is also recommended.
 Find a plot you like the look of and speak to the plot-holder.

 There are two basic methods of cultivation.
 One, is to dig your plot every Autumn and incorporate some well rotted organic material using a rotation method.
-The other, and perhaps controversial method, is to not dig at all.
+The other, and possibly controversial method, is to not dig at all.

 Both methods will produce crops but one method is so much easier than the other.
 There are no prizes for guessing which is which !